 Day 9 Morning at leisure until we depart by train for the oasis town of Khiva.
 (B, L, D)

 Day 10 Explore the city of Khiva on foot, founded some 2,500 years ago, it is a true living museum, experience the atmosphere of this beautifully preserved city with lunch in a former emir’s Summer Palace.
 (B, L, D)

 Day 11 In the Kyzylkum Desert, Bukhara has over a thousand architectural monuments from the golden age of the Silk Route.
 Visit the Old Town, see Kalyan Minaret and Lyabi-Khauz Square.
 Later, enjoy a performance of local dances.
 Transfer to the 3-star Hotel Asia Bukhara or similar for an overnight stay.
 (B, L, D)

 Day 12 Visit Mir-e-Arab Madrasa and the Samanid Mausoleum.
 Explore the massive Ark Citadel, a city within a city, formerly the seat of government for Bukhara.
 (B, L, D)

 Day 13 Arrive at the site of Mary (Merv), ‘Ancient Pearl of the East,’ once a magnificent city.
 Gigantic walls and ramparts stand in the desert with ancient ruins and tombs.
 Lunch with a local family.
 Overnight at the 4-star Grand Turkmen Hotel or similar.
 (B, L, D)

 Day 14 Visit the site of the ancient Parthian, city of Nisa, the city museum and market, explore the modern capital of Turkmenistan.
 Hotel rooms held until departure.
 (B, L, D)

-Day 15 Early departure for the return flight, via Istanbul, to London.
+Day 15 Early departure for the return flight, via Istanbul.